anthonylouismorton/Code-201/reading-notes/Read-12.md

 ## ***Canvas API***

 ### Basic Usage
-- The canvas element is simliar to an image element but lakes an alt or src attribute
+- The canvas element is similar to an image element but lakes an alt or src attribute
 - The canvas element can utilize fallback content for pages that do not support it
 - A closing canvas tag is required unlike in an image tag
 - JS is needed to render content within the tag